 - swelling or enlargement of the abdomen

 An ultrasound uses high frequency sound waves to produce images of your uterus on a screen.
 This will allow your doctor to see its internal structures and any fibroids present.
 A transvaginal ultrasound, in which the ultrasound wand (transducer) is inserted into the vagina, may provide clearer pictures since it is closer to the uterus during this procedure.

 This in-depth imaging testing produces pictures of your uterus, ovaries, and other pelvic organs.

 Your doctor will develop a treatment plan based on your age, the size of your fibroid(s), and your overall health.
 You may receive a combination of treatments.

 Medications to regulate your hormone levels may be prescribed to shrink fibroids.
-Gonadotropin-releasing hormone (GnRH) agonists, such as leuprolide (Lupron), will cause your estrogen and progesterone levels to drop, stopping menstruation and shrinking fibroids.
+Gonadotropin-releasing hormone (GnRH) agonists, such as leuprolide (Lupron), will cause your estrogen and progesterone levels to drop.
+This will eventually stop menstruation and shrink fibroids.

-An intrauterine device (IUD) that releases the hormone progestin, over-the-counter
+- an intrauterine device (IUD) that releases the hormone progestin

 Surgery to remove very large or multiple growths (myomectomy) may be performed.
 An abdominal myomectomy involves making a large incision in the abdomen to access the uterus and remove the fibroids.
 The surgery can also be performed laparoscopically, using a few small incisions into which surgical tools and a camera are inserted.